jhpyle/docassemble/_docs/functions.md

 advisable unless it is impossible to substitute real facts for your conditional statement.

+The `defined()` function accepts an optional keyword argument `prior`.
+If you set `prior=True`, then on screens that loaded because the user pressed the Back button, `defined()` will look in the previous set of interview answers (the set that was deleted by pressing the Back button) to see if the variable was defined.

 ## <a name="value"></a>value()

 The `value()` function returns the value of a variable, where the name